mmig/libflac.js/README.md

 // IMPORTANT: if execution environment does not support Object.defineProperty
 //            setting the handler will have no effect, if Flac is already ready.
-//            In this case, ready-state needs be checked, and if already ready,
+//            In this case, ready-state needs to be checked, and if already ready,
 //            the handler-code should be triggered immediately insteady of setting
 //            the handler.
 if( !Flac.isReady() ){